PicPay/danger-kotlin_detekt/README.md

 `detekt` - Calls Detekt task of your gradle project.
 It fails if `gradlew` cannot be found inside current directory.
 It fails if `severity` level is not a valid option.
+It fails if `treatment` mode is not a valid option.
 It fails if `xmlReport` configuration is not set to `true` in your `build.gradle` file.